M-Colley/pedsumo/README.md

 When QuickEdit Mode or Insert Mode is enabled, clicking within the command prompt window will select text for copying.
 This action also pauses the execution of any running program in the window until you press a key.

 If you didn't intentionally click in the window, it's possible that you accidentally clicked there when the window was in the foreground.
-If you have a mouse with a sensitive click detection or a touchpad that you might have touched inadvertently, this could have happened without your knowledge.
+If you have a mouse with sensitive click detection or a touchpad that you might have touched inadvertently, this could have happened without your knowledge.

 Here's how to disable these modes: